CliffordAnderson/academic-site/content/authors/admin/_index.md

 user_groups:
   - Mr.
 ---
 Clifford B. Anderson is Director of Digital Research at the [Center of Theological Inquiry](https://www.ctinquiry.org) in Princeton, NJ.
-He is also Chief Digital Strategist at the [Vanderbilt University Library](http://www.library.vanderbilt.edu/).
-He holds a secondary appointment as [Professor of Religious Studies](https://as.vanderbilt.edu/religiousstudies/) in the College of Arts & Science at Vanderbilt University.
-Among other works, he is co-author of [XQuery for Humanists](https://www.tamupress.com/book/9781623498290/xquery-for-humanists/) (Texas A&M University Press, 2020) and editor of [Digital Humanities and Libraries and Archives in Religious Studies](https://www.degruyter.com/document/doi/10.1515/9783110536539/html) (De Gruyter, 2022).
+Among other publications, he is co-author of [XQuery for Humanists](https://www.tamupress.com/book/9781623498290/xquery-for-humanists/) (Texas A&M University Press, 2020) and editor of [Digital Humanities and Libraries and Archives in Religious Studies](https://www.degruyter.com/document/doi/10.1515/9783110536539/html) (De Gruyter, 2022).